 Sometimes it requires a new trench system to replace the current one so that it drains better and more efficiently, or you may even need a septic tank replacement.
 Other times, you will find that it is a quick and simple fix.
 Ultimately, it depends on the nature of your particular septic tank setup and how your lawn is set up.

 Septic Medic will diagnose septic drain field problems and perform leach field repairs quickly and efficiently.

 Contact Septic Medic to discuss installation, maintenance, repair and replacement services for your septic tank system.

-This requires the expertise of a knowledgeable septic service; Septic Medic is here to meet all of your elevated sand mound needs in Pike County PA and the surrounding areas, including Bushkill, PA and Milford, PA.
-Whether you’re running a mound system or a traditional septic tank setup, emergency situations can happen at any time – we are here to provide instantaneous service, so call 570-828-7444 or contact us online the moment you discover a problem with your septic tank system!
+Septic Medic is here to meet all of your elevated sand mound needs in Pike County PA and the surrounding areas, including Bushkill, PA and Milford, PA.
+Whether you’re running a mound system or a traditional septic tank setup, emergency situations can happen at any time – we are here to provide fast and reliable service!